mr5cr4ch/gtst_course/day2_Linux.md

-#day 2
+# day 2
 #2 Introduction to Linux
-What is Linux
+*What is Linux
-● Linux is a kernel.
+* Linux is a kernel.
-● Kernel is a
+* Kernel is a
 code/program that used
 to meet your Software
 and Hardware.
 And
 allocate some
 resources.
 History of Linux
-● In 1969 a team led by computer scientists KenThompson and Dennis Ritchie created the firstversion of UNIX on a PDP-7 minicomputer,which was chosenmainl because of
+* In 1969 a team led by computer scientists KenThompson and Dennis Ritchie created the firstversion of UNIX on a PDP-7 minicomputer,which was chosenmainl because of
 Thompson's familiarity with the system from his hobby work on it
-● BUT IT WASN’T CHEAP AND OPEN-SOURCE
+* BUT IT WASN’T CHEAP AND OPEN-SOURCE
-● Then Person called “LINUS TORVALDS”
+* Then Person called “LINUS TORVALDS”
 Created the Linux kernel.
 And posted it online to make it open-source.
 Cont…
-● Richard Stallman announced the GNU Linux project in 1983 and cofounded the Free
+* Richard Stallman announced the GNU Linux project in 1983 and cofounded the Free
 Software Foundation in 1985.
 ● GNU is a free software replacement to the UNIX